 3. Start advocating arts in schools.

 Supporting the already existing events and programs in schools is a way of promoting arts.
 Sometimes, the field of arts is pushed to the background, and the spotlight shines over the other areas of study.
 Creating this hierarchy causes danger to children’s perception of the arts.
-Creative students need to know that they have a place in the world, that artists are recognized as well, along with politicians, scientists, and entrepreneurs.
+Creative students need to know that they have a place in the world and that artists are recognized as well, along with politicians, scientists, and entrepreneurs.
 Who knows?
 Encouraging students might lead to the discovery of the next Picasso.

 Keeping the arts alive is dependent on the passion of the people in the community.
 In this digital age, the people of the world are conveniently connected.
 However, human beings tend to forget the human quality needed to connect.
 Art was the answer to the challenges in the past, and art remains to be the answer to the challenges now.
 Support art events in your community.